 Even the most seasoned skiers have times of feeling cautious or tense – whether it’s because they’re getting back on skis again after a year or two away from the snow, or perhaps it’s because there’s a complete a white-out outside, or maybe the slope is narrow, crowded, or the home run icy?

-I’ve asked the experts and we’ve put together a list of the most common reasons people can feel nervous on skis.
+We’ve asked the experts and have put together a list of the most common reasons people can feel nervous on skis.

 Get Fit Before You Go